opensearch-project/documentation-website/_security-analytics/usage/rules.md

    * In the **Tags** section, add tags to associate the detection rule with any attack techniques recorded by a cybersecurity knowledge base such as [MITRE ATT&CK](https://attack.mitre.org/).
 Select **Add tag** to add multiple tags.
    * In the **References** section, you can add URLs for rule references.
 Select **Add URL** to add multiple URLs.
-   * The **False positive cases** section provides a space for listing descriptions of false positive conditions that could unwantingly trigger the rule.
+   * The **False positive cases** section provides a space for listing descriptions of false positive conditions that could unwantedly trigger the rule.
 Select **Add false positive** to add multiple descriptions.

  1. Once the rule is complete and meets your requirements, select **Create detection rule** in the lower-right corner of the window to save the rule.